Finding lower bounds on the growth and entropy of subshifts over countable groups: Applications

 \subsection{Non-repetitive subshift}

 For any graph $G=(V,E)$ and coloring $c:V\rightarrow A$ of the vertices of $G$ with the color set $A$, we say that a path $p=v_1v_2\ldots v_{2n}$ is \emph{repetitively colored} if $c(v_i)=c(v_{n+i})$ for all $i\in \{1,\ldots, n\}$.
-If there is no such repetitively colored path then we say that $c$ is a nonrepetitive coloring of $G$.
+If there is no such repetitively colored path, then we say that $c$ is a nonrepetitive coloring of $G$.
 In \cite{abb2019}, they show that for any group $G$ generated by a finite set $S$ the undirected right Cayley graph can be nonrepetitively colored with $2^{19}|S|^2$ colors.
-A direct application of Theorem \ref{mainth} yields a better bound on the number of colors required. \begin{lemma} For any group $G$ generated by a finite set $S$ the undirected right Cayley graph can be nonrepetitively colored with $4|S|^2+16|S|^{5/3}$ colors.
-Moreover, if $\mathcal{X}$ is the subshift of nonrepetitive colorings of $G$, then $\beta=4|S|^2+12|S|^{5/3}$ \end{lemma} \begin{proof} Let $\A$ be an alphabet of size $4|S|^2+16|S|^{5/3}$.
-We let $\F$ be the set of repetitively colored paths.
-The number of supports of path with $2n$ vertices is at most $(2|S|)^{2n-1}$.
-For each support the number of corresponding forbidden patterns is $|\A|^n$, since the colors of the first half of the path imposes the colors of the second half.
-Thus for every $n$, there are $(2|S|)^{2n-1}|\A|^n$ forbidden patterns of size $2n$.
+A direct application of Theorem \ref{mainth} yields a better bound on the number of colors required. \begin{lemma} For any countable group $G$ generated by a finite set $S$, the undirected right Cayley graph can be nonrepetitively colored with $4|S|^2+16|S|^{5/3}$ colors.
+Moreover, if $G$ is amenable and $\mathcal{X}$ is the subshift of nonrepetitive colorings of $G$, then \end{lemma} \begin{proof} Let $\A$ be an alphabet of size $4|S|^2+16|S|^{5/3}$.
+We let $\F$ be the set of repetitively colored paths starting from $1_G$.
+The number of paths starting from $1_G$ with $2n$ vertices is at most $(2|S|)^{2n-1}$.
+For each support, the number of corresponding forbidden patterns is $|\A|^n$, since the colors of the first half of the path impose the colors of the second half.
+Thus, for every $n$, there are $(2|S|)^{2n-1}|\A|^n$ forbidden patterns of size $2n$.
 We only need to find $\beta$ such that